 1 — The Washington Senators’ final home game at RFK Stadum in 1971.
 (Torres started in RF for the Yankees.)

 2 — Ten-Cent Beer Night in Cleveland in 1974.
 (Torres pinch-hit for Cleveland.)

-3 and 4 — Disco Demolition Night in Chicago in 1979.
+3 — Disco Demolition Night in Chicago in 1979.
 Torres started in RF for the White Sox in the first game of the ill-fated doubleheader.
 The rioting between games rioting prompted Chicago to forfeit the nightcap to Detroit.

 39: Name the only modern-era Hall of Fame pitcher who, over a 3-year span, led his league in wins the first year, losses the second year, and wins again in the third?
 A: Hal Newhouser, 1946-48